 English teachers are responsible for planning curricula, administering exams and assignments, leading students in discussions and evaluating student progress.
 According to the U.S. Bureau of Labor Statistics (BLS), secondary school English teachers typically major in English and complete teacher education courses (www.bls.gov).
 They must also obtain licensure to teach at public schools.
-According to the BLS, all types of secondary school teachers earned a median salary of $55,360 as of May 2013.
+According to the BLS, all types of secondary school teachers earned a mean salary of $64,340 as of May 2018.

 Postsecondary-level English teachers usually possess doctoral degrees, although individuals with master's degrees may also hold these teaching positions.
 To instruct adult education or English as a second language (ESL) courses, teachers typically must complete at least bachelor's degree programs in English or a related subject and may be required to hold licensure.
-In May 2013, the median salary for postsecondary English teachers was $60,920, while the median salary for adult education and ESL teachers was $51,110.
+In May 2018, the mean salary for postsecondary English teachers was $61,990, while the median salary for adult education and ESL teachers was $64,340.

 Writers generally hold bachelor's degrees and produce content for magazines, journals, books, online publications, television and film.
 Many writers specialize in specific areas or genres, such as non-fiction articles in a niche subject or science fiction.
 According to the BLS, most writers work on a freelance basis, and many of the jobs are concentrated in New York City, Los Angeles, Chicago and other large metropolitan markets.
-The BLS predicted this occupation to grow at a below-average pace of three percent from 2012-2022.
-In May 2013, writers earned a median salary of $57,750.
+The BLS predicted this occupation to have no change in growth from 2018-2028.
+In May 2018, writers earned a mean salary of $73,090.

 Editors typically begin their careers as writers.
 They often work long hours under tight deadlines to prepare written material for publication.
 Book publishers, newspapers and magazines employ editorial personnel to solicit and review submissions as well as proofread work to be published.
 Other editorial duties might include choosing titles for books and articles, writing new material and determining the editorial tone of a publication.
-Editor employment was anticipated to see almost no growth from 2012-2022, according to the BLS, and the median salary of editors was $54,150 in May 2012.
+Editor employment was anticipated to see a decline from 2018-2028, according to the BLS, and the mean salary of editors was $69,480 in May 2018.